ATPLab-LUMS/Wave-GMS/README.md

-# Wavelet-guided Generative Medical Segmentation
+# Wave-GMS: Lightweight Multi-Scale Generative Model for Medical Image Segmentation

+!!
+Disclaimer !!
+This work and much of the code has been inspired/adapted/borrowed from the [GMS](https://github.com/King-HAW/GMS).

 This is the official repository of **Wave-GMS**: ightweight Multi-Scale Generative Model for Medical Image Segmentation.